-The Athletes' Village will be developed on the former Birmingham City University campus and adjoining sites; in legacy this will provide sustainable residential growth at the heart of the centre.
-Other improvements will include upgrades to rail and bus infrastructure, a new Sprint/rapid transit service, segregated cycle routes, and improvements to open spaces and pedestrian connectivity.
-The legacy projects will lead to over 3,000 homes being delivered across the area.
+The Perry Barr residential scheme will be developed on the former Birmingham City University campus and adjoining sites, providing the residential element of the Athletes Village during Games time.
+It's legacy of which will provide sustainable residential growth at the heart of the centre.
+Other improvements will include upgrades to rail and bus infrastructure, a new Sprint service, segregated cycle routes, improvements to open spaces including opportunities to intergrate drainage systems and pedestrian connectivity, providing alternatives to car use and promoting activity.
+More widely, the legacy projects will lead to over 5,000 homes being delivered across the area.

 One Stop Shopping Centre is a successful retail destination with a large number of national stores.
-In the longer term there is an opportunity, through remodelling, to open up the site to improve the frontage to Walsall Road and access to Perry Hall Park.
+Improvements to the centre will continue to be encouraged.
+In the longer term there is an opportunity, through redevelopment and remodelling, to create a more sustainable higher density, mixed use place with improved frontage and connection to Walsall Road, the River Tame and Perry Hall Park.

-The traditional shopping centre, focussed around Birchfield Island, will be boosted through redevelopment of gateway sites to provide commercial and residential growth around a redesigned junction which provides a high quality town centre environment.
+Perry Barr's traditional shopping centre, focussed around Birchfield Island. will be boosted through redevelopment of gateway sites to provide commercial and residential growth around a redesigned junction creating a high quality town centre environment.

-Vibrant Urban Centre destination
+Vibrant urban centre destination

-Perry Barr will be a focus for higher density development; a place with a strong urban character of well-designed buildings and spaces, an attractive place to live, work and visit for a wide range of shopping and leisure uses.
+Perry Barr will be a focus for higher density development; a place with a strong urban character of well-designed buildings and spaces, an attractive place to live, work and visit for a wide range of shopping, employment and leisure uses.
+Residential development within the centre will bring new activity.